 The org.dspace.search package also provides a 'harvesting' API.
 This allows callers to extract information about items modified within a particular timeframe, and within a particular scope (all of DSpace, or a community or collection.)
 Currently this is used by the Open Archives Initiative metadata harvesting protocol application, and the e-mail subscription code.

-The Harvest.harvest is invoked with the required scope and start and end dates.
+The Harvest harvest is invoked with the required scope and start and end dates.
 Either date can be omitted.
-The dates should be in the ISO8601, UTC time zone format used elsewhere in the DSpace system.